TheMeinerLP/MinecraftOTEL/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Fehlerbericht
+name: Bug report
-about: Melde einen Fehler, um uns beim Verbessern zu helfen
+about: Report a problem so we can improve
 title: "[Bug]: "
 labels: ["bug"]
 assignees: []
 ---

-## Beschreibung
+## Description
-Kurz und praezise beschreiben, was passiert.
+Briefly describe what happened.

-## Schritte zum Reproduzieren
+## Steps to Reproduce
 1.
 2.
 3.

-## Erwartetes Verhalten
+## Expected Behavior
-Was haettest du erwartet?
+What did you expect to happen?

-## Tatsachliches Verhalten
+## Actual Behavior
-Was ist stattdessen passiert?
+What happened instead?

-## Umgebung
+## Environment
 - OS:
 - Java/Runtime:
 - Version/Commit:

-## Zusatzinfos
+## Additional Context
-Logs, Screenshots oder weitere Hinweise.
+Logs, screenshots, or other details.